 Ball game as shown in the tomb of prince Khéti in Hani.
-Hassan, 11° dynasty 2040-1991 B.C location, in the tomb of Khety (No. 17).
+Hassan, 11° dynasty 2040-1991 B.C Young girls engage in various ball games.
+They are able to play with up to three balls, and one of them has acquired such skill that she can juggle with her arms crossed.
+The two dance groups have their equivalent, in a comparable MICMAH ICOM international committee for museums and collections of archaeology and history location, in the tomb of Khety (No. 17).
 They are also found a second time in the third register of the north wall.
 In the tomb of Bakti III, three registers of games appear, including tranquil games at the bottom (such as checkers and riddle games).
 The engravings in the tomb of Kheruef, west of Luxor, show collective training in this sport, where young girls danced in organized formations.
+Dance is represented in its four main movements.
+The second movement is performed by a group of women who stand in front of the bearers of offerings; they perform the austere dance with their arms raised in a diamond shape, moving in unison, accompanied by hand claps.
+Swimming was a favorite sport of the ancient Egyptians, who swam in the Nile.
+The engravings show the image of a young girl swimming among lotus flowers.
+Another engraving depicts an alabaster container in the shape of a young girl swimming in the Nile.